ehaskins/ehaskins.com/src/posts/Docker in Hyper-V on Windows 10.md

 These are my notes for setting up docker on Windows 10 10240.
 Don't take them as any more.

-I run all of this from a Git Shell PowerShell intance since that'll have SSH and git available.
+I run all of this from a Git Shell PowerShell instance since that'll have SSH and git available.
 The only exception is the actual creation command, which has to be run from an Administrative instance.